slastrina/Udemy_Courses/Udemy_Ultimate_AWS_Certified_Developer_Associate/5_aws_fundamentals_route53_rds_elasticache_vpc/rds.md

 RDS Read Replicas:
 * read scalability, up to 5 read replicas within AZ, Cross AZ or Cross Region
 * Replication is ASYNC so reads are eventually consistant
-* Replicas can be promted to their own database
+* Replicas can be promoted to their own database
 * Applications must update the connection string to leverage read replicas
+* read replicas are SEPARATE databases, they each have their own connection strings

 ![rds_read_replicas](rds_read_replicas.png)